theduyngx/haskell-guess-game/README.md

 # GuessGame
-The ``GuessGame`` module for *The Game of Musician*, where the user is considered the musician who will input a 3-Pitch chord (or simply, chord) and the program will try and make as few guesses as possible.
+The ``GuessGame`` module for *The Game of Musician*, where the user is considered the musician who will input a 3-Pitch chord (or simply, chord) and the program will attempt to make as few guesses as possible.

 A Pitch is made of 2 components - Note and Octave.
 A note, conventionally, includes ``C``, ``D``, ``E``, ``F``, ``G``, ``A``, and ``B``.
-An octave is represented by a number ``1``, ``2``, and ``3``.
-The program doesn't concern flat and sharp notes, or other octaves outside 1-3 range.
+An octave is represented by a number ``1``, ``2``, or ``3``.
+The program doesn't concern flat and sharp notes, or other octaves outside said range.

 For each program's guess, a *feedback* will be returned with the format ``(Int, Int, Int)``.
-The first integer represents the number of Pitch matches, second is number of Note matches, and third is number of Octave matches.
-It should be noted that for every Pitch match, the Pitch will not be considered for the other 2 matches.
-For instance, take 2 pitches ``C1 D2 D3`` and ``D1 C1 C3``.
+The integers, respectively, represent the number of Pitch matches, Note matches, and Octave matches.
-There is 1 Pitch match, which is ``C1``, so any match related to that won't be of consideration.
+It should be noted that for every Pitch match, said Pitch will not be considered for the other 2 category matches.
+For instance, for ``C1 D2 D3`` and ``D1 C1 C3``, there is 1 Pitch match, which is ``C1``, so any other matches related to that pitch will not be of consideration.
-We technically have 2 Octave matches, which are ``C1`` and ``D1``, and ``D3`` and ``C3``; however
+Technically, we have 2 Octave matches, which are ``C1`` and ``D1``, and ``D3`` and ``C3``; but,
-since ``C1`` isn't considered we only store 1 Octave match.
+since ``C1`` isn't considered anymore, we only store the latter Octave match.
 Likewise with Note match.
 Hence, the feedback is: ``(1,1,1)``.

 Here are some other examples:<br>
 Feedback between ``C1 C2 C3`` and ``C2 C1 C3`` is ``(3,0,0)``.<br>